 There are no specific, distinctive morphologic findings, so it is challenging to diagnose.
 The most common deformity with FAS is moderate to severe growth retardation.
 Anomalies include microcephaly, long and narrow forehead, hypotelorism, maxillary and mandibular hypoplasia, narrow palpebal fissures, thin elongated philtrum and vermillion border of the upper lip, temporomandibular joint disorders, and dental malocclusion.
 Ocular problems include microphthalmia, coloboma, nystagmus, strabismus, and ptosis.
 The physical anomalies tend to become less apparent as the child ages.
 (Mukherjee et al, 2007)

-Opiates by themselves have minimal pathologic effects.
+Opiates by themselves have minimal pathologic tissue effects.
 Higher doses of more powerful opiates can lead to respiratory depression and death.
 Persons who really need the pain relief that opiate medications can offer do not become addicted, but unfortunately tolerance may develop over time, requiring higher doses to maintain analgesia.
-The two major problems with opiate abuse are the psychosocial consequences and the infections from route of administration, and possible overdose with death.
+The major problems with opiate abuse are the psychosocial consequences, the infections from route of administration, and possible overdose with death.

 Psychosocial problems related to behavioral issues from drug dependence.
 Drug-seeking behaviors result in lack of concern for oneself or others.
 The route of administration is typically intraveous, without attention to sterile technique, increasing the risk for infection, with the agents outlined below.
 Withdrawl from chronic opiate usage typically results in marked physiologic and psychologic disturbances such as agitation, anxiety, nausea, vomiting, diarrhea, and abdominal cramping.
 (Goforth et al, 2010)